Zellterics/VulkanGraphicsTests/README.md

 Install the vulkan sdk on the official website and enable everything except for Volk if you don't want it, then just compile with cmake.

-every other dependency is already in the external folder.
+every other dependency has it's folder named, just install from git to there.

 ## Platform